FSCangke/OpenGL_Project/README.md

 press Esc to quit.
 press 'o' to save a screenshot to "../resource/screenshot.png\".
 press 'i' to move teapot and robot to initial position.
-press 'i' to move teapot and robot to initial position, and reset all variables.
+press 'I' to move teapot and robot to initial position, and reset all variables.
 press 'p' to start/stop animation.
 press 't' to turn texturing on/off.
 press 'a', 'b', 'c', 'd' to set teapot location, robot movement, robot location and robot movement limit.